blephy/reactjs-typescript-pwa/README.md

 ### Start the prodution server

 Start the nodejs production server with a SPA fallback.
-Don't forget to build the app first with `npm run build`.

 Server is listening on `localhost:3001`.